Nightmare

 - Prey: +2 damage

-- Caster Buffs / Debuffs: +5 damage (obtainable from a variety of models, but I'm basing it on Denny1, as she is a likely caster for him).
+- Caster Buffs / Debuffs: +5 damage (obtainable from a variety of models, but in particular Denny1).

 Drawbacks & Downsides[edit]

-- The cost.
-A Seether has similar raw damage output for 5 pts less.
-For 3 pts less, Barathrum has comparable stats and brings more tech (AD, Feedback, Dig-in/Drag Below).
+- A Seether has similar raw damage output for 6 pts less.
+For 5 pts less, Barathrum has comparable stats and brings more tech (AD, Feedback, Dig-in/Drag Below).
 Seethers aren't as protected and Barathrum can't do as much damage, but 18 points is still a lot.

 Tricks & Tips[edit]

-- Nightmare only threatens 10", so it's often easy for your opponent to keep the Prey target out of his reach during the game.
-To get around that, an interesting tactic is to put the Prey on something likely to be played forward and easy to kill at the beginning of the game.
-The turn you intend to commit Nightmare on a target, kill the current Prey target with something else in your army, cycle Prey on Nightmare's target, and profit.
+- If you put Prey on Nightmare's "real" target, your opponent will keep that model out of Nightmare's reach.
+So instead try putting Prey on something that is a) likely to be played forward and b) is easy to kill.
+Then, the turn you intend to commit Nightmare at a target, kill the current Prey target with something else in your army, cycle Prey on to Nightmare's real target, and profit.

 Other[edit]